Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Import-AzureRmRecoveryServicesAsrVaultSettingsFile.md

 # Import-AzureRmRecoveryServicesAsrVaultSettingsFile

 ## SYNOPSIS
-Imports a Recovery Services vault settings file.
+Imports the specified ASR vault settings file to set the vault context(PowerShell session context) for subsequent ASR operations in the PowerShell session.

 ## SYNTAX